dhevsabharish/auth-api/README.md

 # Authentication using Rails

-This is a part of full-stack application for online library management.
+This is part of full-stack application for online library management.
 This api application provides the necessary endpoints for applications to signup, login and logout users.
-Additionaly 'manage librarians' functionality has also been implemented here.
+Additionally 'manage librarians' functionality has also been implemented here.